rafeldev/CRUD-JWT-prisma-nodejs-mysql/README.md

 # CRUD-JWT-prisma-nodejs-mysql

-API - CRUD using JWT and Prisma like ORM, user POSTS
+CRUD using JWT and Prisma like ORM, user POSTS

 ## Built with 🛠️